- Basic usage: (create sets, add cards, and review them)

 - Share a set with someone else who has the app

-- How is cards order defined during a review?
+- How is the order of the cards defined during a review?

 - How to backup my cards?